tandasat/DdiMon/README.md

     bcdedit /set testsigning on

+Since DdiMon supports only uni-processor systems currently, a system with more than one processors must simulate change a number of active processors with below command, and then restart the system to activate the change:

+    bcdedit /set numproc 1

 To install and uninstall the driver, use the 'sc' command.
 For installation:

     >sc create DdiMon type= kernel binPath= C:\Users\user\Desktop\DdiMon.sys